kyma-project/community/guidelines/templates/resources/details.md

 > * Provide an introductory sentence that explains what the document is about.
 > * Divide the document into sections to make it more reader-friendly.
 > * Use headings to name sections.
 Use H2 (##) for the main sections and H3 (###) for the sub-sections.
 Do not use headings smaller than H3 as they do not display well.
-> * Provide any relevant links to the further documentation.
+> * Provide any relevant links to the related external documentation.
+However, do not use cross-references between documents in the `kyma/docs` folder.
+Mention the related document title instead and put the document name in bold.
 > * Do not mix different concepts in one document.
 Instead, describe them in separate documents.
 > * Follow the `{000}-details-{document-title}.md` convention to name the document.
 The title must summarize the general concept of what the document is about.
 >